Piracy and Copyright Infringement

 Courses downloaded from OJLS websites—www.japanese-oliveskk.com and learn.japanese-oliveskk.com—are activated by inputting a unique ID number OJLS gives to each student.
 A key-gen or key generator is an application that creates fake, yet still valid, Student ID Number.

 Activating Student ID Number is unlawful.
 OJLS blacklists key-gen Student ID numbers and people using blacklisted numbers are not entitled to certificates or support.

 OJLS courses may be transferred by end users only under very limited circumstances set forth in the agreement.
 Partner language schools may only use the courses with binding agreements.

-To report suspected piracy, e-mail email@example.com
+To report suspected piracy, send a message to email@example.com

 All reports are kept confidential.